eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 {{ cookiecutter.long_description }}

 This project is a template from ``gh:practicalci/cookiecutter-cpp`` cookiecutter.
-For improvements and changes, please contact the coockiecuter author.
+For improvements and changes, please contact the cookiecutter author.

 .. sectnum::
 .. contents:: Table of Contents